Raphman90/PeopleSearch/README.md

 you will also need to down load the .Net Core 2.1 SDK if you have not already, found here: https://www.microsoft.com/net/download

+NOTE: you may want to use a VM for this test as to not alter your Visual Studio environment.

 after those two steps, you should open up the solution (PeopleSearch.sln) and press F5.
-The project should build and you should see the website.
+The project should build and you should see the website. you may see an SSL certificate warning, but go ahead and accept/install the certificate.

 NOTE: running the project for the first time may give you a 500 error.
 I found that deleting the project and redownloading it solved that problem.

 on the page you will see a text box to enter your search criteria as well as a number of fields that are used to Add your own people to the database.